GaneshGD23/Assignment-12-Naive-Bayes/README.md

 3.Extracting independent and dependent variable

-4.Training the model on trian data
+4.Training the model on train data

 5.Preparing the naive Bayes model